Gary1E2/olistchris/README.md

 ## Delivery Time Mean Regressor:
 ### Test
 MAE: -4.8699

 MSE: -71.6436

 R^2: 0.1927

 ### Train
 MAE: -4.7454

 MSE: -70.5480

 R^2: 0.2128

 The same metrics are used here although there is more emphasis on R Squared/R^2 with how poor the model was performing.

 # Model Considerations:
+Tree based models are relatively unaffected by feature scaling.
+This allows a simpler data processing stage where skewed data and targets are not required to be scaled before model training.

+Ensemble models allows multiple trees to combine their predictions to produce a robust model that generalizes better with improved performance metrics.

+RandomizedSearchCV is eventually used over GridSearchCV due to time constraints as RandomizedSearchCV is faster for model training.